Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Our cruise ship maneuvered to depart the dock at the beginning of the cruise.
 Really the weather isn’t as bad as you may assume from the photo.
 The glass on the ship shifts the color of these three photos to a darker blue color.

 For much of our stay in San Diego last month, we got hammered by rain.
 Usually, for us, this isn’t a problem (except for the mud in the campground).
-About two weeks prior to our cruise we discovered that we had a leak coming from around the air conditioner on the roof.
-The week prior to the cruise I took the air conditioner off and put it back on attempting to fix the leak.
-On a rainy morning, we departed Los Angeles and left our RV to fend for itself alone for yet another huge storm.
-I hoped I had fixed the leak but didn’t know because it had not been tested.
+About two weeks before our cruise, we discovered a leak coming from around the air conditioner on the roof.
+The week prior to the cruise, I removed and reinstalled the air conditioner, attempting to fix the leak.
+On a rainy morning, we departed Los Angeles and left our RV to fend for itself alone for yet another massive storm.
+I hoped I had fixed the leak, but I couldn’t be sure since it hadn’t been tested.

 USS Iowa at the Port of Los Angles on the morning of our departure.

-Instead of parking our car at the cruise terminal for a week we instead took an Uber to the terminal.
+Instead of parking our car at the cruise terminal for a week, we took an Uber to the terminal.
 It started raining during our boarding process.
 Our car remained with our RV.
-The cost of a Uber to the Port of Los Angeles and parking at the port were about equal.
+The cost of an Uber to the Port of Los Angeles and parking at the port were about equal.

 Our exit from the Port of Los Angeles on our cruise to Catalina Island and Cabo San Lucas.